-When a faculty member submits a course alert, you are notified within 24 hours of the alert via email.
-The email will tell you which class the alert is for.
+When a faculty member submits a Course Alert, you are notified within 24 hours of the alert via a corresponding Course Alert notification email.

 - Go over recent assignments, quizzes and/or exams and identify where you may need to review course material in detail, seek additional support for understanding specific concepts, gain clarity regarding course learning objectives, etc.

 - Build a relationship with your course instructor!
 Professors, TAs and other course instructors want you to actively seek support if you’re struggling.
 They are happy to offer help.